decentraland/documentation/content/creator/sdk7/projects/scene-metadata.md

 A scene is a Decentraland project that is spatially delimited, and is mapped to one or several LAND parcels.
 If a scene is deployed to the Decentraland map, players can experience it by visiting the scene's coordinates.

+See [Files in a scene]({{< ref "/content/creator/sdk7/projects/scene-files.md" >}}) for a list of what files are used in a scene project.

 ## Metadata

 All scenes have a `scene.json` file where you can set metadata for the scene.
 Some fields in this file are predefined with information that's necessary to load your scene.
 You're also free to add any fields that you wish.

 ## Scene parcels

-When [deploying](/creator/development-guide/publishing) a scene, the `scene.json` file must include information about what parcels will be occupied by this scene in the Decentraland map.
+When [deploying]({{< ref "/content/creator/sdk7/publishing/publishing.md" >}}) a scene, the `scene.json` file must include information about what parcels will be occupied by this scene in the Decentraland map.
 The CLI reads this information from off this field and deploys to those parcels directly.

 ```json
  "scene": {